mahmoud-mahdy/CLI_for_coffe_shop/MovieLens_data_pipeline/README.md

 Type yes if promoted to confirm the above command.

 Go to your Google Cloud account and get the bucket name created it should be <bucket_name>_<project_id>

+if you would like to destroy all resources at the end of the project please run in terminal ```terraform destroy```

 ##### Environment variables:
 please open up the [.env_example](.env_example) and fill it with your values PROJECT_ID, BUCKET_NAME